Biography

 (Self-Portrait with my Afghan Hounds: Bashir and Tiziano)

-Sabrina van den Heuvel is a Dutch photographer.
-Born 08-06-1986.
+Sabrina van den Heuvel is a Dutch photographer based in The Hague.
 She’s attracted to classic black & white photography, music and fashion.
 In her work she combines those three elements with flair and passion.
 Her style is characterized by raw, moving images with strong contrasts.
 Narrative, dynamic photographs.
 Real moments of intensity, spontaneous and speedy.

-Sabrina is inspired by Herman Brood, Morrissey, The Smiths, Vaslav Nijinsky, Yves Saint Laurent and Arthur Rimbaud.
+Sabrina is inspired by Rahim Redcar, a French singer and songwriter, formerly known as Christine and the Queens, The Smiths, Vaslav Nijinsky, Yves Saint Laurent and Arthur Rimbaud.

 The talented photographer graduated on the Royal Academy of Art in The Hague.
-Her free spirit was shown in her series ‘Bedroom Diaries’ , with erotic photos.
+Her free spirit was shown in her series ‘Bedroom Diaries’.
 Autonomous work of Sabrina has been presented in The Hague Museum of Photography , (Honorable mention) and during art fairs

 like PAN Amsterdam, New York Photo Festival, Fotofever Brussels , KunstRAI (ART Amsterdam) and The University Institute for Art History in Florence, Italy.

 Sabrina van den Heuvel became ‘artist in residence’ at the University Institute for Art History (NIKI) in Florence formed by members and representatives from major museums such as the Rijksmuseum Amsterdam.
 Sabrina was appointed by director Prof. Dr. Michael W. Kwakkelstein.
 During her stay at the NIKI she was inspired by the nature surrounding Florence and Rome, the remains of classical antiquity at Tivoli and the masterpieces of Caravaggio and Michelangelo.
-Here she created her series Corpus Dei: (The Divine Body).
+Here she created her series Corpus Dei starring Jacopo Cangi.

 Corpus Dei, Sabrina’s first series of male nudes, is a range of exciting, challenging compositions combining her sense of drama with a timeless aesthetic and with personages that deeply touch your soul.